isc-projects/bind9/README.md

 Building on macOS assumes that the "Command Tools for Xcode" is installed.
 This can be downloaded from https://developer.apple.com/download/more/ or if you have Xcode already installed you can run "xcode-select --install".
-This will add /usr/include to the system and install the compiler and other tools so that they can be easily found.

 ### <a name="dependencies"/> Dependencies